guettli/programming-guidelines/README.md

 ### Input-Processing-Output

-There are thousand programming languages and thousand ways to exchange data.
-But finally it is one concept:
+There are thousands of programming languages and thousands of ways to exchange data.
+But finally, it is one concept:

 [Input-Processing-Output](https://en.wikipedia.org/wiki/IPO_model)

-If you tell your navigation system of your car "Please show me the route to Casablance Pub, Leipzig" or if you write your first programm which adds two integers and prints the result.
+If you tell your navigation system of your car "Please show me the route to Casablance Pub, Leipzig" or if you write your first program which adds two integers and prints the result.

-### Less code, less bugs
+### Less code, fewer bugs

--   Not existing code is the best: Less code, less bugs
+-   Not existing code is the best: Less code, fewer bugs
--   Code maintained by a reliable upstream (like Python, PostgreSQL, Django, Linux, Node.js, Typescript, ...) is more reliable than own code.
+-   Code maintained by a reliable upstream (like Python, PostgreSQL, Django, Linux, Node.js, Typescript, ...) is more reliable than my code.

-### Less ressources, less bugs
+### fewer resources, fewer bugs

-There are several way to give data to a method.
+There are several ways to give data to a method.

 Let's have a look at this simple method call: `my_method(some_string)`